Learning and development trends and strategies to meet the demands of the modern workforce

 Social learning suggests that we learn best from one another, via observation, imitation, and modelling.
 Chunking information into shorter length videos means that they are much more likely to be viewed and shared – increasing social learning.
 Videos that really bring a point to life or are humorous also increase engagement with the material and sharing.
 Similarly, Virtual Reality is going to change the training and development landscape across organisations.
 With VR we can create an experience of concepts and learners can play out various leadership scenarios.

 Adaptive/blended style learning

-Adaptive and blended learning requires a range of delivery methods to engage learners and works best when using approaches such as 70-20-10 to guided learning.
+Adaptive and blended learning requires a range of delivery methods to engage learners and works best when using approaches such as the 70-20-10 rule to guide learning.